This is an accordion element with a series of buttons that open and close related content panels.

 David Foster

 Dr. David Foster is the Phil and Jean Myers Emeritus Professor of Mechanical Engineering at the University of Wisconsin–Madison and former director of the UW Engine Research Center.
-With over 40 years of experience in diesel and spark-ignition combustion research, he continues to consult for the internal combustion engine industry and U.S. National Laboratories.
+With over 40 years of experience in diesel and spark-ignition combustion research, he continues to consult for the internal combustion engine community, both domestic and international, as well as the U.S. National Laboratories.
 Dr. Foster holds a Ph.D. in Mechanical Engineering from the Massachusetts Institute of Technology and has taught courses in thermodynamics, fluid mechanics, and combustion.
-His research focuses on improving the understanding of combustion and emissions processes to develop cleaner, more efficient engines.
-He is a pioneer in applying optical diagnostics to engine systems, including laser-based techniques for in-cylinder measurements.
-Dr. Foster has received numerous awards for his teaching and research contributions and remains active in advancing propulsion technologies through the Engine Research Center.
+His research focused on improving the understanding of combustion and emissions processes to develop cleaner, more efficient engines.
+His work has included applying optical diagnostics to engine systems, developing sub-grid scale models for CFD simulations, as well as phenomenological models for engineering simulations.
+Dr. Foster has received numerous awards for his teaching and research contributions and remains active in advancing propulsion technologies.

 Program Director